gvwilson/thirdbit/src/fiction/leaderboard/index.md

 to keep them out of the Top Twenty, his agents sucked it all in.
-For three point seven seconds, he was worth as much as the next three people on Earth put together.
+For three point seven seconds,
+Joachim was worth as much as the next three people on Earth put together.
-Whoever or whatever was making decisions made it then, and Joachim flatlined at his desk.
+Whoever or whatever was making decisions made it then, and he flatlined at his desk.

 The media had a brief spasm of interest.
+There had always been rumors that the rich shuffled money around to keep themselves alive.
-Was it suicide?
+Was this proof?
 Were the Mendonças settling the score?
 I muted the relevant keywords and spent the evening curled up with Bench, a joint,